The Legend of Zelda: Twilight Princess: Awards

 Twilight Princess received the awards for Best Artistic Design, Best Original Score, and Best Use of Sound from IGN for its GameCube version.
 Both IGN and Nintendo Power gave Twilight Princess the awards for Best Graphics and Best Story.
-It also received the 2007 award for "Outstanding Achievement in Story and Character Development" from the Academy of Interactive Arts & Sciences.
 Twilight Princess received Game of the Year awards from GameTrailers, 1UP.com, Electronic Gaming Monthly, Game Informer, GamesRadar, GameSpy, Spacey Awards, X-Play and Nintendo Power.
 It was also given awards for Best Adventure Game from the Game Critics Awards, X-Play, IGN, GameTrailers, 1UP.com, and Nintendo Power.
-The game was considered the Best Console Game by the Game Critics Awards and GameSpy.
+It was considered the Best Console Game by the Game Critics Awards and GameSpy.
+During the 10th Annual Interactive Achievement Awards, Twilight Princess was awarded with "Outstanding Achievement in Story and Character Development" by the Academy of Interactive Arts & Sciences, while also receiving nominations for "Overall Game of the Year", "Console Game of the Year", "Action/Adventure Game of the Year", "Outstanding Achievement in Game Design", and "Outstanding Achievement in Gameplay Engineering".
 The game placed 16th in Official Nintendo Magazine's list of the 100 Greatest Nintendo Games of All Time.
-IGN ranked the game as the 4th-best Wii game.
-Nintendo Power ranked the game as the third-best game to be released on a Nintendo system in the 2000s decade.
+IGN ranked it the 4th-best Wii game, and the 5th-best GameCube game.
+Nintendo Power ranked it the third-best game to be released on a Nintendo system in the 2000s decade.